 Here is the thing: everyone is different and that is a good thing.
 What makes one person happy might not make another person happy.
 Everybody finds joy in different things in life.
 That is the beauty of everyone being different.
 The way the Midas Legacy gets to know people is by simply asking questions and getting to know them.
-People feel comfortable opening up to them and telling them what they want and how they want it.
 They are very clear about that when it comes to their health, well-being, and money.

 Once the Midas Legacy has all of that information under their belt, they can get to work on working for the client.
 That is what they specialize in and that is what they are great at as a company.
 No one does it better than them and they have earned all of their positive reviews and all of the positive feedback they have received.
 That does not happen by accident and it does not happen by mistake.
 People are brutally honest and if they are unhappy about something or someone, they are going to post about it online.

 However, all of the reviews for the Midas Legacy are happy customers and happy people.
-They have seen first-hand what The Midas Legacy can do and how they do it.
 They want the world to know about it because they appreciate the effort and dedication that the Midas Legacy puts into this.
 This is their job and they take it with the utmost seriousness.
 When people are counting on them and relying on them, they see that as an honor and the last thing they want to do is let them down.
-They have never let the people down and they never will.

 On the “Street” Soros is considered a bear.
 Anyone interested in market action, and who has read the book by Jesse Livermore, Reminescences of a Stock Operator, knows that huge sums of money can be made when markets collapse.
 Bears are those investors who see trouble ahead for one or many stocks and then take short positions, betting on a devaluation of the stocks.
 Bulls, on the other hand, see markets as continuing in an upward direction, which is the usual thinking on the street.
 Livermore and other bears know that when everybody is in on a buy position for a particular stock, that is the time to sell their holdings and look for another stock.
 Simply said Bulls see markets conditions favorably while Bears see devaluation ahead.
 Soros, in fact, made billions betting on the devaluation of the British Pound on the Forex markets.
 Forex markets trade within a range, unlike the stock market where upward gains are expected by investors.
 Soros was able to see the intricate economic problems in Britain in 1992 and put his money where his mouth was.
 He made a $1 billion as manager of a fund and his fund made even more.